 - An overview of all of your existing response and calculation variables

 To build out your first calculation, follow these steps:

-A sidebar will appear for you to set out the contents of your variable.
+A sidebar will appear where you can define the contents of your variable.

-2. Set out the name of your variable in the Variable name field
+2. Give the variable a name in the Variable name field

 This is for your reference only, similar to a message name.